Music therapy is a type of experiential therapy that uses music to help manage physical, emotional, or cognitive problems.

 Therapists use music to help you experience emotions, recall emotional events, and develop more flexible emotional reactions.
 It is a novel way to explore the underlying causes of your addiction and develop emotional, cognitive, and social skills to cope with difficult situations.

-When we have a conversation, we take it in turns to communicate.
+When we have a conversation, we take turns to communicate.
 One person speaks while the other listens, and then we switch.

 Music, on the other hand, allows us to communicate simultaneously.
 We use music to help us share the same experience at the same time.
 It can be a powerful tool for group cohesion and developing bonds between people.